TshireletsoMentor/darkly-1/12_XSS_attack_upload/Resources/the_tea.md

 ## Resolve

-Always use strict types when uploading files & check on the backend as well.
+Always use strict types when uploading files & check file type on the backend as well.

 ## Resources